gomorpheus/morpheus-apidoc/source/includes/_authentication.md

 The Morpheus API uses an OAUTH 2.0 based authentication model.

-Authentication is done by passing an access token in the [Authorization](#authorization-header) http header.
+Authentication is done by passing an access token in the [Authorization](#authorization-header) HTTP header.

 Use [Get Access Token](#get-access-token) to acquire a valid access token.